typedb/typedb-docs/09-schema/00-overview.md

 Subtyping not only allows us to mirror the true nature of a dataset as perceived in the real world but also enables automated reasoning.

 ### Roles
-_Roles_ specify the nature of the connection between instances.
+_Roles_ are capabilities belonging to relations, that specify the nature of the connection between instances.
 They are not types themselves.
 That means, we cannot have a thing which is an instance of a role, but we can have things playing a role in a specific relation.
+However, roles can also be subtyped (with `as`) and queried similarly to regular schema types.
 In the schema, we need to specify what role relates to each relation type and who can play this role.
 Thanks to roles, we are able to guarantee the logical integrity of our data, disallowing a `marriage` between a `person` and a `building`, for example.
 Unless we specifically allow such a relationship in the schema.

 ### Rules